manfer/Contact-Form-7-BWP-reCAPTCHA-Extension/readme.txt

 = Settings =

 The settings of the BWP reCAPTCHA plugin are used by default.
 You can change that behaviour on the settings page of the plugin under:

 *BWP reCAPT* -> *CF7 Options*

 = Feedback =

 If you like the plugin **please rate** it.
 If you don't like it, **please contact us** so we can address the problem or feature request.

+Please if you find the plugin is not working for you and you report it, fill the form with what exactly do you think is not working.
+Thanks.

 This plugin is provided as is by manfer (http://manfersite.tk).